 This is not a clash between civilisations: it is a clash about civilisation.
 It is the age-old battle between progress and reaction, between those who embrace in the modern world, and those who reject its existence; between optimism and hope on the one hand, and pessimism and fear on the other.

 The crucial point about these interventions is that they were not just about changing regimes but changing the value systems governing the nations concerned.
 The banner was not actually “regime change” it was “values change”.
 That is why I have said that we have done, by intervening in this way, is more momentous than possibly we appreciated at the time.

-This line sums up the argument although it sounds more like the Pope, or Habermas or Kant than a prime minister
+He has a solution although it sounds more like the Pope, or Habermas or Kant than a prime minister

 The answer to terrorism is universal application of global values